What is the difference between a Medical Assistant and a Patient Care Technician?

 Can I register online?

 No. You must attend a scheduled Information Session or meet individually with the program coordinator.
-You can only register in person at the enrollment services desk with a form signed by the program coordinator.
+You can only register in person at the enrollment services desk only at the Allied Health Chelsea Campus, with a form signed by the program coordinator.

 When do the programs begin?

-All Programs begin both in September and in January.
+All Programs begin both in fall and in spring.

 How long is the certificate training?